 Square and triangular shade sails do essentially the same job, the only difference being one less fixing point on a triangular sail, which gives you more flexibility.
 Remember to install shade sails at an angle so rainwater doesn't pool in the middle but runs off, ideally into an adjacent garden bed.

-Choosing the right colour of sail for your home is mostly an aesthetic decision.
-Going for a darker shade sail as opposed to a lighter one means the dirt and grime won't show up as much, and you can see the sky through a dark sail - stand under a white sail and you won't be able to see past it.
+Choosing the right colour of sail for your home is mostly an aesthetic decision, but Mark suggests, “Always go for a darker shade sail as opposed to a lighter one, firstly because it doesn't show up the dirt and grime as much, and secondly because you can see the sky through a dark sail – stand under a white sail and you can't see past it.”

 No amount of overhead cover will shield you from the sun when it slants in at an angle.
 This is where outdoor blinds, which are easy to add to an existing covered outdoor space, can help, particularly in west-facing spaces.
 “All homes should have outdoor blinds where possible,” says Carleen.
 “They protect your indoor furniture and cool the house, especially on hot afternoons, helping to reduce your energy bills and save money.”